denizhanpak/CTRNN-time-perception/readme.txt

 RESULTS:

 Our first goalpost was to evolve for a very simple task to make sure there are no foundational bugs.
 For this first task, fitness is related not to the correct timing of the agent's first action, nor the first action at all - instead, more actions is more fitness.
 We expected this to be trivial to evolve, and indeed it was (Fig A).

-Our next goalpost is to evolve a simple delay task, where agents get greater fitness the longer they can delay their action.
-Once this is achieved, we should show how agents' ability to accomplish this is related to CTRNN network size.
+Next we evolved the agents to perform a simple delay task.
+In this task, agents must delay their action by as much as possible on order to attain greater fitness.
+However, if an agent never takes an action, that is considered 0 fitness.
+Fig. B demonstrates proof-of-evolvability with toy parameters; Fig. C will be the same but with increased trial duration and population.

 TODO:

-Start saving data (pickle?)
+Once this is achieved, we should show how agents' ability to accomplish this is related to CTRNN network size.